-CAIRO -- In the final days before this weekend's landmark presidential run-off election, Thursday brought a pair of decisions that threw Egypt's fledgling democracy into doubt.
+CAIRO June 14, 2012— -- In the final days before this weekend's landmark presidential run-off election, Thursday brought a pair of decisions that threw Egypt's fledgling democracy into doubt.

-"We saw a coup in Egypt today," said Shadi Hamid, Director of Research at the Brookings Doha center.
-"It was an all out power grab ? the regime's apparatus is going into full force.
+"We saw a coup in Egypt today," said Shadi Hamid, director of research at the Brookings Doha Center.
+"It was an all out power grab.
+The regime's apparatus is going into full force.
 And so far, it's a remarkable and successful coup."

 "All this equals a complete coup d'etat through which the military council is writing off the most noble stage in the nation's history," Mohamed el-Beltagy, a senior member of Morsi's Freedom and Justice Party, wrote on his Facebook wall.
 "This is the Egypt which Shafiq and the military council desire."

-The Council on Foreign Relations' Steven Cook described two camps arising out of today's decisions: "those [Muslim Brotherhood members] that believe Egypt is still within their grasp, and those [Muslim Brotherhood members] that are more reluctant to continue the fight, reluctant to run at all."
+The Council on Foreign Relations' Steven Cook described two camps arising out of today's decisions: "Those [Muslim Brotherhood members] that believe Egypt is still within their grasp, and those [Muslim Brotherhood members] that are more reluctant to continue the fight, reluctant to run at all."